day8/re-com/README.md

 In short, the sort of stuff you'd need to build a desktop-class app.
 But it is a work in progress, because some components are still missing.

-The layouts and components work harmoniously together (umm, except for occasional bouts of English-soccer-hooligan-like hostility, but that's a bug right?).
+The layouts and components work harmoniously together (urmm, except for occasional bouts of English-soccer-hooligan-like hostility, but that's a bug right?).

 If you decide to use re-com, consider using re-frame (an SPA framework) as well.
-The two dovetail pretty well, although re-com can most certainly be used independently -- for example, the demo program for re-com does not use re-frame.
+The two dovetail well, although re-com can certainly be used independently -- for example, the demo program for re-com does not use re-frame.

 ## Are You Sure You Want To Be Here?

 We are browser-tech neophytes, who've only spent a year with HTML5, javascript, ClojureScript, and reactive programming.
-We're actually displaced refuges from Flash/Flex and, before that, kingdoms like QT, MFC, Smalltalk and Interviews.
+We're actually displaced refugees from Flash/Flex and, before that, kingdoms like QT, MFC, Smalltalk and Interviews.
 As you can imagine, we've accumulated a phalanx of papercuts developing this library, and there's every chance we've made mistakes in both design and implementation.

 For example, having the substrate of React and Reagent bestows great benefits, for sure, but it has also posed us some serious challenges for things like Popups.
 Most javascript libs achieve popovers by adding absolutely positioned `<div>s` directly to the `<body>` element.
 But we couldn't do that - not if